 What Should the Prosecutor Prove?

 It should be evident that the threat you made to the victim was clear, immediate, specific, and unconditional.
 The warning should have communicated to the victim of your intention to carry out or execute the threat.
 It should be apparent that the threat exhibited an immediate prospect of execution.
-The prosecutor should prove that you meant your statement to be understood as a warning regardless of whether you intended or could execute the threat.
+The prosecutor should prove that you meant your statement to be understood as a threat regardless of whether you intended to execute the threat.

-It should be apparent that under the circumstances, the victim's fear was reasonable, if the defendant had the present ability to carry out the threat, the prosecutor could prove that the victim suffered reasonable fear.
+It should be apparent that under the circumstances, the victim's fear was reasonable, if the defendant had the present ability to carry out the threat.
+Then the prosecutor could prove that the victim suffered reasonable fear.

 It is important to note that you do not have to execute the threat for you to face charges under PC 422.
 You may face charges as long as you communicate the threat to the victim.